dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

 #### allow

 The most universal form of identifying apps and services is via components of [URL](https://en.wikipedia.org/wiki/URL)s: origins and paths.
-The web, iOS, and Android all provide a means for one app to contact another website or on-device application by issuing an HTTPS request to a resource identified via an HTTPS URL, which will fail unless the operating system or browser is unable to authenticate the recipient.
+The web, iOS, and Android all provide a means for one app to contact another website or on-device application by issuing an HTTPS request to a resource identified via an HTTPS URL, which will fail unless the operating system or browser is able to authenticate the recipient.
 For intra-browser communication between web-apps, communication via postMessage provides authentication via origins.
 Thus, the default way to restrict the use of a derived key or secret is via these web standards using the `allow` field.